eclipse-tractusx/sig-architecture/docs/patterns/connect&exchange/README.md

 - The EDC needs to be known.
 - The Policies semantic & constraints need to be defined beforehand
 - API path from the asset/application behind the EDC provider needs to be known beforehand (API Standard Interface)
-  - The asset/application I want to exchange needs to be known beforehand, and referenced "uniquely"/as standardized in the EDC.
+  - The asset/application I want to exchange needs to be known beforehand, and referenced in the EDC "uniquely"/as standardized by Catena-X or any other dataspace.

 #### 2.3.2 Connect Phase

-1. Consumer calls "do_get" for "Application A/Asset1" with a specific "API path" which was found in the catalog of the EDC, and send a list of "policies that can be accepted"
+1. Consumer calls "do_get" for "Application A/Asset1" with a specific "API path" which was found in the catalog of the EDC, and send a list of "policies that can be accepted".
 2. "Proxy" application calls the EDC and checks if the "Asset1" found in the Catalog contains at least one of the "policies that can be accepted", and selects the combination from asset and policy.
 3. If found EDR negotiation will be done for the asset and policy selected.
 4. The consumer shall wait around 10 seconds for the negotiation to appear, if it does not appear in 20 seconds then its broken.
 (Note that the negotiation status can still be checked)